jfvilasPersonal/oberkorn/docs/index.md

   6. If the access is granted (at least a rule evaluates to 'true'), the ingress sends the request to the backend (typically a service inside the kubernetes cluster).
 If the response form the authorizator is 'false', a 4xx HTTP status code is sent back to the customer.

 ## Architecture
-JWTA is build around two separate resources: **the controller** (in charge of the control plane) and **the authorizator** (repsonsible of the data plane).
+Oberkorn is build around two separate resources: **the controller** (in charge of the control plane) and **the authorizator** (repsonsible of the data plane).
 The architecture of the whole project is depicted below.